 Symprove vs Yakult vs Seed DS-01: Doctor’s Evidence-Based Review (UK 2025

-Walk down any health-food aisle and you’ll see rows of probiotic drinks promising balance, energy, and a “happy gut”.
-Yet most people don’t realise many of those bacteria never make it past stomach acid.
+Walk down any health-food aisle, and you’ll see rows of probiotic drinks promising balance, energy, and a “happy gut.”
+Yet, most people don’t realise that many of those bacteria never make it past stomach acid.

 Three of the biggest UK names — Symprove, Yakult, and Seed DS-01 — all claim to improve gut health.
 Here’s what the clinical evidence actually says.